 Brian Barth, Office of Human Rights and Conflict Managament

-Michelle Carriere, Engineering Access Programs
+Michelle Carriere, Engineering Access Program

 Debra Diubaldo, Inner City Social Work Program

-Maureen Flaherty, Peace and Conflict Studies
+Maureen Flaherty, Mauro Centre for Peace and Justice

 Joannie Halas (Co-chair), Faculty of Kinesiology and Recreation Management